I do not have a protection from abuse order against the abuser and s/he has not been convicted of a crime. Can s/he have a gun?

 - s/he was a U.S. citizen and gave up (renounced) his/her citizenship; or

-Also, federal laws, which apply to all states, may restrict an abuser’s right to have a gun.
+Also, federal laws, which apply to all states, restrict an abuser’s right to have a gun under other circumstances.
 Go to Federal Gun Laws to get more information.

-1 ME ST T. 15 § 393(1)(E), (1)(F)-(J)
+1 ME ST T. 15 § 393(1)(E) – (J)

-I've read through all of this information and I am still confused.
+I've read through all of this information, and I am still confused.
 What can I do?

-Trying to understand both federal and state law can be confusing.
-Certain people can help you better understand the law and your rights under the law.
+Trying to understand both federal and state law can be confusing, but there are people out there who can help you better understand the law and your rights under the law.

-- You can contact the National Center on Protection Orders and Full Faith & Credit to get more information about the federal firearm law and how it applies to you: 1-800-903-0111 x 2.
+- You can contact the National Center on Protection Orders and Full Faith & Credit to get more information about the federal firearm law and how it applies to you: 1-800-903-0111 x2.

-- You can write to our E-mail Hotline.
+- You can write to our Email Hotline.